Was Biden handcuffed by Trump's Taliban deal in Doha?

 “The Doha agreement was a very weak agreement, and the U.S. should have gained more concessions from the Taliban,” said Lisa Curtis, an Afghanistan expert who served during the Trump administration as the National Security Council’s senior director for South and Central Asia.

-She called it “wishful thinking" to believe that the Taliban might be interested in lasting peace.
-The resulting agreement, she said, was heavily weighted toward the Taliban, contributed to undermining Afghan President Ashraf Ghani — he fled the country Sunday — and facilitated the release of 5,000 Taliban prisoners without a commensurate concession from the Taliban.
+She called it “wishful thinking” to believe that the Taliban might be interested in lasting peace.
+The resulting agreement, she said, was heavily weighted toward the Taliban, contributed to undermining Afghan President Ashraf Ghani — he fled the country Sunday and is now in the United Arab Emirates — and facilitated the release of 5,000 Taliban prisoners without a commensurate concession from the Taliban.

 “They wanted U.S. forces out, and they wanted to take over the country militarily, and they believed that they could do that,” Curtis said of the Taliban.
 “That was just crystal clear.”